Term breakdown

 GHRH analog, no Drug Affinity Complex (short half-life variant)

-CJC-1295 No DAC is a growth-hormone-releasing-hormone (GHRH) analog.
+CJC-1295 No DAC is a growth-hormone-releasing-hormone (GHRH) analog and the fourth line of the clavstack.
 The "No DAC" designation marks the variant without the Drug Affinity Complex modification — a distinct SKU from the DAC version, with a shorter half-life and a different research dosing pattern.
-It sits in the Growth Hormone catalogue category by itself in this set and is the mid-priced line of the four, between the cheap recovery pair and Retatrutide.
-If you specifically need the DAC variant, confirm it on the listing before ordering, because this page references the No DAC line.
+It sits in the Bulkmaxxing category on its own and is the mid-priced line of the four, between the cheap recovery pair and Retatrutide.
+If you specifically need the DAC variant, confirm it on the listing before ordering, because this page references the No DAC line throughout.

 Per-vial catalogue price: $71.99.
 Full listing →